tylim88/Firelord/README.md

 just use collection group reference instead of collection reference, refer back [Getting Started](#-getting-started) on how to create collection group reference

-## 🐕 Opinionated

-There is one opinionated element in the wrapper, that is `createdAt` and `updatedAt` timestamp that add or update automatically.

-when a document is created via `add`, `create` or `set` without option, two things will happen:

-1. createdAt field path is created and the value is firestore server timestamp(current server timestamp).
-2. updatedAt field path is created and the value is new Date(0), it starts at beginning of the time.

-when a document is updated via `update` or `set` with option, updatedAt field path is updated and the value is firestore server timestamp.

 ## 🌻 Object Typing

 the (nested or not)object[] type, document/collection operations work the same as other array, it will not be flatten down due to how firestore work, read [Firestore how to query nested object in array](https://stackoverflow.com/a/52906042/5338829).
 You cannot query(or set, update, etc) object member in array, nested or not, similar rule apply to nested array.